Come and study flamenco at the Flamenco School of the Taller de Músics!

 Timetable: All classes at the Flamenco School take place from Monday to Friday between 10 am and 8 pm.

-DNI, NIE or Passport/certificate from other music centres/course fee.
-Criteria for allocating places: in strict order of registration.
+DNI, NIE or Passport/certificate from other music centres/course fees.
+Criteria for awarding places: in strict order of registration.

 Cancellation of registrations:

-Refund of the amount (less 15% of administrative costs) within the same registration period.
-Once the classes have started, no refunds will be issued.
+Refund of the amount paid (less 15% of administrative expenses) within the same registration period.

 Once the course has begun, new students will be admitted according to the criteria of the pedagogical direction.
 Consult the Secretary’s Office.